linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.08.2026
+- Topic: UIID
+- Directory: /posts/2026/August/11
+- Description: ``` Web4 and UIID are shifting the internet from corporate-owned platforms to true user ownership, giving you complete control over your identity and personal data.
+Check out the full breakdown here: https://youtu.be/dxud9FkNrgY ```

 ### 10.08.2026
 - Topic: Web4 Academic Paper
 - Directory: /posts/2026/August/10